 Both male and female French Bulldogs weigh in the 22 to 28 pound range.

 Temperament / Behavior

-Because of its calm and happy-go-lucky personality, the French Bulldog is well suited for many different living environments, including apartment living.
+Because of its calm and happy-go-lucky personality, the French Bulldog is well suited for many different living environments, including apartment living (good news urban singles!).
 The Frenchie makes a good watchdog and will inform you of any visitors.

 Common Health Problems

 Since the French Bulldog is a smaller dog, it’s important to keep its weight regulated.
 Respiratory problems are common, and it worsens if it is overweight, as its abdomen swells and presses against its lungs.